danking/hail-cloud-docs/how-to-cloud.md

 ```

 That starts a shell session on the virtual machine.
 You can end that connection
-by pressing control-d or typing `exit` and hitting enter.
+by pressing control-d on your keyboard or typing `exit` and hitting enter.

 From your laptop, you can run